Eligibility

 Slaughter and May is committed to ensuring that our recruitment processes are barrier-free and as inclusive as possible to everyone.
 This includes making adjustments for people who have a disability or long-term health condition.

-If you require any adjustments to be made to the application and interview process, please contact Grace Parkinson, Early Careers Recruitment Operations Manager, via email or on 020 7090 5324.
+If you require any adjustments to be made to the application and interview process, please contact Ciara O'Reilly, Early Careers Recruitment Adviser, via email or on 020 7090 5060.

 HOW TO FIND OUT MORE

-We are hosting a series of virtual events in November and December designed to give you an insight into Slaughter and May and our Solicitor Apprenticeship Programme, and to share top tips on navigating the application process.
-You can sign up for all of these now:
+We host a series of virtual events from October to December each year, which are designed to give you an insight into Slaughter and May and our Solicitor Apprenticeship Programme, and to share top tips on navigating the application process.

 SIGN UP TO OUR MAILING LIST